 6. Department of Diagnostic and Clinical Medicine and of Public Health, Institute of Pathology, University of Modena and Reggio Emilia, Modena, Italy;

-8. Division of Plastic and Reconstructive Surgery, University-Hospital of Modena and Reggio Emilia, Modena;
+8. Division of Plastic and Reconstructive Surgery, University-Hospital of Modena and Reggio Emilia, Modena, Italy;

-9. Aflac Cancer and Blood Disorders Center, Children's Healthcare of Atlanta and Emory University Department of Pediatrics, Atlanta, GA, USA;
+9. Aflac Cancer and Blood Disorders Center, Children's Healthcare of Atlanta, Atlanta, GA, USA;

-10. Department of Surgery, Oncology and Gastroenterology University of Padua, Istituto Oncologico Veneto IRCCS, Padua, Italy.
+11. Department of Surgery, Oncology and Gastroenterology, University of Padua, Padua, Italy;

 Pancreatic cancer is the fourth leading cause of cancer death in western countries with more than 100,000 new cases per year in Europe and a mortality rate higher than 90%.
 In this scenario, advanced therapies based on gene therapies are emerging, thanks to a better understanding of tumour architecture and cancer cell alterations.
 We have demonstrated the efficacy of an innovative approach for pancreatic cancer based on mesenchymal stromal cells (MSC) genetically engineered to produce TNF-related Apoptosis Inducing Ligand (TRAIL).
 Here we investigated the combination of this MSC-based approach with the administration of a paclitaxel (PTX)-based chemotherapy to improve the potential of the treatment, also accounting for a possible resistance onset.